×

 What is a typical expat home or apartment like in Portovenere?

 "A typical expat home or apartment in Portovenere, is often a charming blend of traditional Italian architecture and modern amenities.
 These homes are usually located in historic buildings, with features like stone walls, terracotta floors, and wooden beam ceilings.
 Many have balconies or terraces that offer stunning views of the Ligurian Sea or the surrounding hills.
 The living spaces are often bright and airy, with large windows that let in plenty of natural light.
 The kitchens are typically equipped with modern appliances, but may also have traditional elements like a wood-burning oven.
 The bedrooms are usually spacious and comfortable, with plenty of storage space.
 Many expat homes in Portovenere also have gardens or courtyards, providing a private outdoor space for relaxation or entertaining.
-Despite their historic charm, these homes often come with modern conveniences like central heating, air conditioning, and high-speed internet," said one expat in Portovenere.
+Despite their historic charm, these homes often come with modern conveniences like central heating, air conditioning, and high-speed internet," said one expat who made the move to Portovenere.

 What is the average cost of housing in Portovenere?